prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 description: "A Sci-Fi story on alien life."
 ---

 This is a sci-fi story which I wrote in my broken English during summer holidays of 2016, inspired from my favorite sci-fi movies like Harry Potter, Star Wars, The Avengers, Prometheus & Arrival.
 Enjoy!

-# Chaper 1: Flying Fish
+# Chapter 1: Flying Fish

 The story starts from an imaginary planet called “Typhon”, lying somewhere in another Universe.
 This galaxy was near to a White hole compared to Earth.
 (After billions of years, Black hole is converted into White hole that emits Energy from it continuously.)